 If you spend a lot of time online, chances are you’ve heard of Reddit.
-The site bills itself as the “front page of the internet,” and that’s not an empty boast: As of this writing, Reddit is the seventh most popular site in the U.S., according to Alexa, and the 19th worldwide.
+The site once billed itself as the “front page of the internet,” and that’s not an empty boast.
+As of November 2022, Reddit is the fourth most visited site in the U.S., according to Semrush, and the sixth most visited worldwide.
 So, what exactly is Reddit?
 Essentially, it’s a massive collection of forums where people can share news and content or comment on other people’s posts.
 Here’s everything you need to know.

 There is a search bar near the top that you can use to find posts and subreddits related to a particular term.
 A search for “World Cup” for example, turns up some popular posts about the World Cup and relevant subreddits such as r/worldcup and r/sports.